 Sew Simple produce the widest range of high quality quilt waddings for the European market.
-Our thanks to Graeme Wright, Managing Director of EQS Ltd for providing much of the information for this article.
+Our thanks to Graeme Wright, Managing Director of EQS Ltd for providing much of the information for this beginner’s guide to wadding.

 Introduction to quilt wadding